jonpereiradev/diff-objects/README.md

 ### @DiffProperty

 This annotation is used to provide more information in the DiffResult about the field.

 All objects already have the property "field" with the field name as value.

-`@DiffProperty(key = "field", value = "{{fieldName}}")`
+E.g. `@DiffProperty(key = "field", value = "{{fieldName}}")`

 **Usage example**